Maksym4ik/PokedexTest/README.md

  3) after downloading dependencies, write in console
  ### npm start

-For detailed info about pokemon - click on the image of needed pokemon Button "Load More" load 12 new pokemons for view
+For detailed info about pokemon - click on the image of needed pokemon.
+Button "Load More" load 12 new pokemons for view